 When the center of the vitreous liquefies with age, the thicker portion in the periphery begins to pull away from its attachment to the retina, resulting in a posterior vitreous detachment.

-As the vitreous tugs on the retina, it triggers flashes or streaks of light in your peripheral vision.
+As the vitreous tugs on the retina, it can trigger flashes or streaks of light in your peripheral vision.
 These flashes often are the first symptoms of a posterior vitreous detachment (PVD).

-Though a few flashes and floaters from a vitreous detachment usually are no cause for alarm, if you notice the number of floaters or the frequency of flashes increasing, you should see an eye doctor promptly.
+Though a few flashes and floaters from a vitreous detachment may not be cause for alarm, it is recommended to see an eye doctor promptly, especially if you notice the number of floaters or frequency of flashes increasing.

-Only an eye doctor can make sure these vitreous detachment symptoms are not indications of a more serious condition — such as a retinal tear or detachment of the retina.
+Only an eye doctor can determine whether vitreous detachment symptoms are indications of a more serious condition — such as a retinal tear or detachment of the retina.

 SEE RELATED: Types of retinal detachment